 Coming Summer 2017: The Haunted Mine Drop

 We have exciting news!
-Glenwood Caverns Adventure Park in Glenwood Springs, Colorado, will introduce its newest attraction this summer, the Haunted Mine Drop.
-It will be the first drop ride in the world to go underground, dropping riders 110-120 feet down inside Iron Mountain, and it’s attracting national attention before it’s even open.
+Glenwood Caverns Adventure Park in Glenwood Springs, Colorado, will introduce its newest attraction early August, the Haunted Mine Drop.
+It will be the first drop ride in the world to go underground, dropping riders 110 feet down inside Iron Mountain, and it’s attracting national attention before it’s even open.

 USA Today included the Haunted Mine Drop in its list of the 12 Most Anticipated Thrill Rides of 2017, alongside attractions from Disney, Universal Studios and SeaWorld.
 Glenwood Caverns Adventure Park is the only park in Colorado and the only family-owned park on the list.
 You can see what owner Steve Beckley has to say about the ride in this story and interview from the Post Independent, as well as general manager Nancy Heard having some fun with reporter Kevin Torres on this Unique 2 Colorado story.

 As usual with this community-minded, family-owned business, all of the contractors involved in the onsite construction are from Colorado.
 The park is working with two out-of-state industry experts to theme and build the attraction.

 The ride was constructed by Stan Checketts in Logan, Utah.
 Checketts built the park’s Giant Canyon Swing and Soaring Eagle Zip Ride.
 He also constructed the Stratosphere Tower Big Shot in Las Vegas and has thrill rides located across the globe.

 PROGRESS UPDATE / July 20, 2017: